-These are not always harmful by themselves.
+These aren’t always harmful by themselves.
 When combined together with caffeine, they can cause health issues.

 Why it’s important

-A big problem with energy drinks is that there is little control from the U.S. Food and Drug Administration (FDA).
-This means that a lot of the ingredients have not been tested right.
+A big problem with energy drinks is there is little control from the U.S. Food and Drug Administration (FDA).
+This means that a lot of the ingredients haven’t been fully tested.
 Also, there are no laws on the product labels.
 So drinks may not list the correct amount of caffeine.

 Soft drinks have about 30 milligrams (mg) of caffeine per serving.
 Coffee has about 100 mg of caffeine per cup.
 Energy drinks can have anywhere from 100 to 250 mg of caffeine per serving.

 Energy drink companies don’t help.
 Their advertising can be forceful and dishonest.
 Some ads promise that energy drinks make you popular.
 For instance, Red Bull says their drink “gives you wings.”
 Rockstar invites users to “party like a rockstar.”
 Amp suggests that it is “energy you need, flavors you crave.”
-These claims make energy drinks seem safe, stylish, and real.
+These claims make energy drinks seem safe and stylish.

 Doctors worry about the dangers of energy drinks.
 Side effects differ based on the person, type, and amount used.
 Reactions to energy drinks include: